AakarshBahukhandi/Microsoft-Hackathon-2025-Scratch-Game/README.md

 ## Demo : https://scratch.mit.edu/projects/1171946154/

 ## My Role:To design the levels,Code player movements,And deploy the whole game
-**NOTE: I made the whole game by myself as none of my teammates failed to report at the event due to high rainfall**
+**NOTE: I made the whole game by myself as my teammates failed to report at the event due to high rainfall**

 ## Learning
 -Learnt to work in a team and work cross functionally.